Searching for Anomalies with Foundation Models: Results

 We first validate the ABCD background estimation method by using simulations of QCD multijet production.
 In Fig.~\ref{fig:abcd}, we show the comparison between the ABCD-predicted QCD multijet background and the observed distribution obtained from QCD simulations in the signal region of interest.
 We evaluate the compatibility of the ABCD assumption by fitting the ratio between the predicted and calculated values with a constant function and assessing the $\chi^2$ of the fit.

 In both subjettiness regions we observe a good agreement between the expected and predicted QCD multijet background, compatible with unit within statistical uncertainties.
 Next, we proceed with the fit to extract the signal contribution using all eight combined regions, with results shown in Fig.~\ref{fig:small_results}.
 In App.~\ref{app:abcd} we show the fit results for the additional six regions relevant for the ABCD determination of the QCD background.

 In both subjettiness categories, the dominant process selected by the anomaly score is the pair production of top quarks, which is found to be well described by the simulations within uncertainties.
-The significance obtained for t$\bar{\mathrm{t}}$ production using the Asymptotic approximation~\cite{Cowan:2010js} is well above 10, qualitatively consistent with our previous findings on the Aspen Open Dataset.
+The significance obtained for t$\bar{\mathrm{t}}$ production using the Asymptotic approximation~\cite{Cowan:2010js} is well above 10, qualitatively consistent with our previous findings on the Aspen Open Dataset and other studies using CMS Open Data to rediscover t$\bar{\mathrm{t}}$ production in other phase space regions~\cite{Knapp:2020dde}.
 The QCD multijet background, which corresponds to 97.5\% of all measured events after basic event selection, contributes approximately 25\% and 30\% of the events in the main anomalous regions with low and high $\tau_{21}$ subjettiness, respectively.
 Here is important to reiterate that the anomaly score does not use \textsc{OmniLearned} labels associated to known physics processes, but relies only on subjettiness information, making the selected events far from trivial.

 Next, we repeat the same analysis strategy, but replace the anomaly detection score from the small \textsc{OmniLearned} model with that of the large model, with roughly 250 times more trainable parameters, but otherwise trained using the same data and loss functions as the small model.
 We first validate the ABCD assumption using simulated QCD events.
 The comparison is shown in Fig.~\ref{fig:abcd_l}.
 Again, we observe good agreement between the prediction and the distribution of QCD events within the statistical uncertainties of the available simulations.
 Next, we proceed using the same fit strategy as before, with fit results shown in Fig.~\ref{fig:large_results}.